 If you want something compact that can stay out in the open all day without reminding you of the gym, look for a stylish, non-traditional model.
 These units will typically be permanently attached to a base and covered with a sleek, sturdy material, or they’ll borrow from ball chair technology to create more of a swivel stool.

-Best stylish balance ball chair: Zenergy Ball Chair
+Best stylish: Zenergy Ball Chair

 This ball chair from Zenergy keeps your body moving and your workstation looking chic.
-The yoga ball at the heart of this chair is permanently covered by a simple, comfortable mesh available in over ten colors.
+The yoga ball at the heart of this design is permanently covered by a simple, comfortable mesh available in over ten colors.
 The chair lets you choose between two heights, 20 or 23 inches, by installing the feet or attaching them to longer legs.
 You can also select a swivel version of the chair, increasing the range of motion and the amount of work your body needs to do to stay stationary.
 If you work with others, it wouldn’t be a bad idea to get a set.

 Best ball chair on a budget: What you can get for under $45